IVC-Projects/progressive_cnn_filter/README.md

 paper, we present an RDO-free approach to coordinate the CNNbased in-loop filters to work seamlessly with video encoders.

+### Examples showing the subjective quality of frames suffering from the over-fifiltering problem.The fifirst line shows the uncompressed frames and the second illustrates the over-fifiltered frames.

 ---

 ## Requirements